FAQs (Frequently Asked Questions)

 Can I expect to get a better grade on my paper after working with a writing tutor?

 We do not guarantee or estimate grades.
 It is the role of your instructor to evaluate your work and assign it a grade.
-We want you to be confident that your revised drafts are better than your first drafts–that you’re growing in writing proficiency and authentic competence.

 What if I can’t make my appointment?